4 Ways to Prevent Accidents in Winter Weather

 3. Keep Vehicle Condition in Mind

 Before you leave your driveway or business, make sure to thoroughly clean your windshield and mirrors for optimal view.
-If bad weather is on the horizon and you have a few days to prepare, it’s wise to get your car serviced beforehand.
+If challenging conditions are on the horizon and you have a few days to prepare, it’s wise to get your car serviced beforehand.

 4. Look Out for Extra Pedestrians

 Because there are probably less cars on the road, keep an eye out for more pedestrians — especially if you live in a large city where people can easily walk to convenience stores.